Skip to main content

 To manually calculate the correct pay for team members for a set amount of time:

-• Navigate to Settings > Team Members > Payroll
+• Navigate to Settings > Team > Payroll

-• Select Manually in the dropdown (this will be the default selection)
+• Select Manually in the dropdown (this is the default selection)

-• Select the date range of your Pay Period
+• From the Current payments tab, select the date range of your pay period

 closepayperiod.simplepractice.incomeallocation.png

-You can also set up Pay Periods to close automatically on a certain schedule.
+You can also schedule pay periods to close automatically.
 This can help make calculating payroll easier if you’re part of a group practice.

 To do this:

-• Navigate to Settings > Team Members > Payroll
+• Navigate to Settings > Team > Payroll

 • Select one of the automatic options from the dropdown menu